Skip to main content

 qvDSHDiscardChanges

-Requests to discard all pending modifications to the dashboard.
+Requests a discard of all pending modifications to the dashboard.

 Applicable Views: Design and Interact